EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-initial-state.md

 ```
 {% endraw %}

-It is recommended to put the mentioned code to the `layout/theme.liquid` file so that the cart state data is accessible on all pages.
+It is highly recommended to put the mentioned code to the `layout/theme.liquid` file so that the cart state data is accessible on all pages.

 If Liquid Ajax Cart doesn't find the `data-ajax-cart-initial-state` script, it will make an extra call to Ajax Cart API using [`cartRequestGet`](/reference/cartRequestGet) function to get the cart state.